MileHacker Logo

 For U.S. Citizens

-No visa or special entry prerequisites are needed to travel to Buffalo from other U.S. States.
+No visa or special entry requirements are needed to travel to Buffalo from other U.S. States.
 A valid government-issued ID, like a driver'a valid license or state ID, is sufficient for air travel within the United States.

 Domestic Travel Checklist